MikeD123/MakerDAO-v3---Thoughts/README.md

 With multi-collateral Dai I believe that before we choose assets we need to specify categories.
 Solving problems now, means they can be productized if they scale.
 Done correctly, it will result in multiple price feeds on-chain, which are the most battle tested and create an opportunity for productizing those feeds.

-First pass at some categories that I see:
+First pass at some categories that I see (in order of priority):

 * Digitally native (ETH, REP, REN, ETC, BTC).
 // Cryptographic recourse, 100% verifiable.
 Smart contract shows me getting paid if x scenario happens.